microprediction/muid/docs/index.rst

     foldable-cato-4o3a-aoct-oof6c29596c4

-Finally, we can use mpretty() and the supplied corpus to extract the mnemonic:
+Finally, we can use mpretty() to extract the mnemonic:

     Foldable Cat

 which, you may agree, is hard to forget.
+The last call benefits from the supplied corpus of readable hex scrabble words.

 Thus although memorable UUID's are an oxymoron, the first part of the hash can be memorable without jeopardizing collision probabilities in any really serious way.